 - 1. H&P must be completed by a practitioner privileged to perform H&Ps these are defined as: - a.
 MD/DO - b.
 DDS/DMD - c.
 DPM - d.
 Nurse Practitioner must be countersigned by supervising practitioner within 14 days of the patient's discharge. - e.
 Certified Nurse Midwife - f.
 Physician Assistant must be countersigned by supervising practitioner within 14 days of the patient's discharge. - 2.
-H&P must be completed and documented for each patient no more than 30 days before or within 24 hours of admission or registration, but prior to surgery or procedure requiring anesthesia services.
+H&P must be completed and documented for each patient no more than 30 days before or 24 hours after admission, but prior to surgery or procedure requiring anesthesia services.